esselt/evolis-premium_sdk/README.md

 ## Usage

-Require the library and then use the classes as their own services.
+Require the library and then use the classes as their own services or set up a new Sdk class and use all the other classes from that.
 The code documents the usage.

+    require 'evolis/premium_sdk'
+    sdk = Evolis::PremiumSdk::Sdk.new '127.0.0.1', 18000
+    sdk.echo.echo 'Hello World'

 ## Development